Wedding of Rainier III of Monaco and Grace Kelly: Wedding attire

 For the civil ceremony, which was held at the baroque throne room of the palace on 18 April 1956, the dress worn by Kelly was made of pale pink taffeta, covered by cream lace, designed as a high-necked, fitted dress with a flared skirt.
 She accessorized with kid gloves and a matching Juliet cap.
 Both dresses for the civil and religious ceremonies were designed by Helen Rose.
 Her wedding dress was worked on for six weeks by three dozen seamstresses.
 The dress was designed with lacing at the high-necked-collar, with the detail extending to the long sleeves, as well as a fitted waist panel, which gave way to a lengthy, billowing skirt.
 The dress materials included "twenty-five yards of silk taffeta, one hundred yards of silk net, peau de soie, tulle and 125-year-old Brussels rose point lace."
-The dress was a wedding gift to Kelly from MGM studios.
+The dress was a wedding gift to Kelly from MGM studio executives.
 The bride again wore a Juliet cap, which featured seed pearls and orange blossom detailing.
 The veil was measured with 90 yards of tulle.
-Other wedding accessories included a bouquet of Lilies of the Valley, as well as a small Bible.
+Other wedding accessories included a bouquet of Lilies of the valley, as well as a missal.
 The groom wore a military dress of his own design, based on the uniforms of Napoleon Bonaparte.

 The bridesmaids' gowns were designed by Joe Allen Hong at Neiman Marcus.
 The wedding party wore yellow organdy dresses made by the same designer, made in Dallas and created by the boutique Priscilla of Boston.
 In addition, there were six junior attendants (four girls and two boys) who were dressed in white.

 Wedding party

 The bride's sister, Margaret Davis (later Conlin), was matron of honour, with Judy Balaban, Rita Gam, Maree Frisby, Carolyn Scott, Sally Parrish, and Bettina Thompson serving as bridesmaids.
-The bridegroom's attendants included Count Charles de Polignac, Lieutenant Colonel Ardant, and John Kelly Jr., brother of the bride.
+The bridegroom's attendants included Count Charles de Polignac, Lieutenant Colonel Ardant, and Jack Kelly Jr., brother of the bride.
 The child attendants included the bride's nieces, Meg and Mary Lee Davis, as well as the groom's nieces and nephew, Baron Christian, Baroness Christine, and Baroness Elisabeth; and the groom's cousin, Sebastian Von Furstenberg, brother of Prince Egon von Fürstenberg.